-On December 22, 2017, the Tax Cuts and Jobs Act (the "TCJA") was enacted which, among other things, lowered the U.S. corporate income tax rate to 21% from 35% and established a modified territorial system requiring a mandatory deemed repatriation tax on undistributed earnings of foreign subsidiaries.
+On December 22, 2017, the Tax Cuts and Jobs Act (the "TCJA") was enacted which, among other things, lowered the U.S. corporate income tax rate to 21% from 35%, repealed the domestic production activity deductions, limited the deductibility of certain executive compensation and interest expense, and established a modified territorial system requiring a mandatory deemed repatriation tax on undistributed earnings of foreign subsidiaries.
 Beginning in 2018, the TCJA also requires a minimum tax on certain future earnings generated by foreign subsidiaries while providing for future tax-free repatriation of such earnings through a 100% dividends-received deduction.
 While the reduction in the U.S. corporate tax rate under the TCJA is not effective until 2018, under GAAP, changes in tax rates are accounted for in the period enacted.
 Therefore, in accordance with ASC Topic 740, Income Taxes, and Staff Accounting Bulletin 118 ("SAB 118"), the Company recognized a provisional income tax charge in the fourth quarter of 2017 of \$14,098 related to the TCJA based on its initial analysis using available information and estimates.
 The provisional charge is comprised of \$10,031 related to the one-time deemed repatriation of accumulated earnings of foreign subsidiaries and related withholding taxes and \$4,067 related primarily to the remeasurement of net deferred tax assets as a result of the reduction in the U.S. corporate income tax rate effected by the TCJA.
 As a result, applicable U.S. and foreign taxes have been provided on substantially all of the Company's accumulated earnings of foreign subsidiaries previously considered indefinitely reinvested.
-Given the significant complexity of the TCJA, anticipated guidance from the U.S. Treasury Department about implementing the TCJA and the potential for additional guidance from the Securities and Exchange Commission ("SEC") or the Financial Accounting Standards Board ("FASB") related to the TCJA or additional information becoming available, the Company's provisional income tax charge may be adjusted during 2018 and is expected to be finalized no later than the fourth quarter of 2018.
-Other provisions of the TCJA th
+The Company's accounting for the impacts of the TCJA is complete as of December 31, 2018, and the Company has not recorded any material adjustments to the provisional amounts recorded in the fourth quarter of 2017 related to the TCJA.
+Although the Company no longer considers these amounts provisional, the determination of the TCJA's income tax effects may change as a result of fu